thingsat/ecc_mcu_benchmarks/README.md

 This benchmarks suite measures the performance of various implementations of ECC algorithms for signing and verifying on various MCU boards.

+> For FlashRAM and RAM footprints, have a glance on the [SUIT paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8725488) in tables 6 and 7.

 ## Usual ECC algorithms

 | Name | Private Key Size | Public Key Size | Signature Size | [Security Level](https://en.wikipedia.org/wiki/Security_level) |